stephdl/git_mockbuild/README.md

 you can	use this command line in case of many folders and subfolders

  find * -type d -empty -exec touch {}/.gitignore \;

 Once you want to make the RPM then	simply use git_mockbuild without arguments in the root folder of your git repository, the architecture of build come from the spec file.
 But if needed you can  choose another build arch.
 You have to choose one argument.

+ git_mockbuild
+or
  git_mockbuild sme8-i386 sme8-x86_64 sme9-i386 sme9-x86_64

 by default if the build	architecture is	not specified in the spec file, it is the case of packages which are not 'noarch', the RPM will be make by mock with the same architecture of your build server.
-Therefore you have to specified which arch you want if you need another rpm architecture (eg i386 instead of x86_64)
+Therefore you have to specify which arch you want if you need another rpm architecture (eg i386 instead of x86_64)

 The CentOS target version comes	from the GIT branch you created in your GIT repository.
-For example if your branch is named	sme9 then the build is done for	el6, else the Target CentOS version is el5.
+For example if your branch is named	sme9 then the build is done for	el6, else the target CentOS version is el5.

 For an automatic build for all architectures you should take considerations about Plague which is done for that.